-The Hebrew Congregation will hold its services tonight and hereafter in the social room of the Elementary School instead of the music room inasmuch musi room is being converted into a class room.
-Final plans for High Holy Day services will be announced tonight and the first of a series of planned and the first of a series of planned programs of entertainment will be introduced tonight.
-Refresh-ments will be served, and the evening will be climaxed with a drawing for a door prize donated by one of the members of the Concremention Congregation.
+The Hebrew Congregation will hold its services tonight and hereafter in the social room of the Elementary School instead of the music room inasmuch as the musi room is being converted into a class room.

+a class room.

+Final plans for High Holy Day services will be announced tonight and the first of a series of planned programs of entertainment will be introduced tonight.
+Refreshments will be served, and the evening will be climaxed with a drawing for a door prize donated by one of the members of the Congregation.

-To the Editor----
+To the Editor---

-Protesting The Chimes To the Editor
+Protesting The Chimes

+To the Editor:

-Please print the following open letter to the Rev. Irving D. Johnston.
+Please print the following open

+letter to the Rev. Irving D.

-This is an official protest against the unwarranted noise emanating from the school house every Sunday morning, and as respectfully as possible under the circum-stances, I request that this disturbing of the public peace cease.
+This is an official protest against the unwarranted noise emanating from the school house every Sunday morning, and as respectfully as possible under the circumstances, I request that this disturbing of the public peace

-cease.
-Some weeks ago I telephoned your residence and ventured the opinion that this clarion invasion of the privacy of a man's home served to deprive him of much needed rest; for who can sleep with that monotonous dong, dong (cease bigher) dong dong (one (scale higher) dong, dong, (one lower) dong, dong, (repeat), ad infinitum.
+Some weeks ago I telephoned your residence and ventured the opinion that this clarion invasion of the privacy of a man's home served to deprive him of much needed rest; for who can sleep with that monotonous dong, dong (scale higher) dong, dong, (one lower) dong, dong, (repeat), ad infinitum.
 You led me to believe that the "chimes" would be at least softened in tonal quality.
 At the same time you expressed considerable surprise that a protest should be forthcoming, stating it was the first of its kind.

 I doubt this.
 But if it be true then I am unique.
 But even in these times the minority should be considered.

 At any rate more than one here in Greenbelt works late at night.
-And like myself, many serve as aircraft spotters on the roof, vol-untarily breaking their precious rest for the public good.
+And like myself, many serve as aircraft spotters on the roof, voluntarily breaking their precious rest for the public good.
 To these people Sunday morning is a day sacred-for rest.
-If an outside agency violates the privacy of these one in seven mornings, breaking and entering as it were, breaking and entering as it were, uninvited, unasked, into a man's own home, then this outside agency is naturally resented.
-If then, you say the noise is for the benefit of those who are up at the crack of dawn (after a good full night's sleep), an-xiously awaiting the bells that will send them into the chapel- well if this he so why not restrict well, if this be so why not restrict the noise within the chapel for the sole benefit of those who want it?
+If an outside agency violates the privacy of these one in seven mornings, breaking and entering as it were, uninvited, unasked, into a man's own home, then this outside agency is naturally resented.